LuanRT/YouTube.js/docs/updating-the-parser.md

 }
 ```

 This warning, however, **does not** throw an error.
-The parser itself will continue working normally, even if a parsing error occurs on an existing renderer parser.
+The parser itself will continue working normally, even if a parsing error occurs in an existing renderer parser.

 ## Adding a new renderer parser

-Thanks to the modularity of the parser, a new renderer can be implemented by simply adding a new file anywhere in the [classes directory](../src/parser/classes)!
+Thanks to the modularity of the parser, a renderer can be implemented by simply adding a new file anywhere in the [classes directory](../src/parser/classes)!

 For example, say we found a new renderer named `verticalListRenderer`, to let the parser know it exists we would have to create a file with the following structure: